Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 You should read it, because using such approach, you can achieve greater flexibility and ease of maintenance, when your project become bigger.
 Just read the next paragraph.

 Commands are simple classes with only one certain purpose.
-Controllers used to initialize commands and run them through a middleware chain and middleware (not to be confused with rake middleware) is where the magic begins.
-Middleware is a class with a method to do something and call a next middleware.
-You can combine and rearrange middleware as you like.
+Controllers used to initialize commands and run them through a filters chain.
+Filter is a class with a method to do something and call a next filter.
+You can combine and rearrange filters as you like.
 The basic example is *Validator* -> *Executor* -> *Renderer*.
 Want to return JSON or write response to a file?
 Add custom logger before or after command execution?
 Or run commands asynchronously?
-Just add a middleware!
+Just add a filter!

-If you want to see an example - [welcome](https://github.com/korolvs/thatsaboy)!
+If you want to see an example - [welcome](https://github.com/korolvs/thatsaboy/tree/cda-ddd)!

 So let’s take a closer look.